jinkaiqian-color/CMYK-to-Lab-iccExtract/Introduction.md

 * Less cyan, magenta, and yellow with more black
 * A balance somewhere in between

-Even though the CMYK recipes are different, the resulting Lab values may be very similar.
+Even though the CMYK recipes are different, the resulting L* a* b* values may be very similar.

 This creates a problem.